fghaas/lca2018-lxc/markdown/main.md

 ## USB device pass-through

-Note:
-By default, containers don’t see USB devices plugged into the host, because they get their own fake `/sys` and `/dev` tree.
-Sometimes however, I do want to USB devices accessible to my container.
+Note: By default, containers don’t see USB devices plugged into the host, because they get their own fake `/sys` and `/dev` tree.
+Sometimes however, I do want to make USB devices accessible to my container.
 One such example is my webcam which I want to be able to use in conjunction with Zoom meetings.
+Here, what LXC helps me do is pass through _just_ the devices that I want to, and no others.

 <!-- .slide: data-background-iframe="http://localhost:4200/" data-background-size="contain" -->